rraulbs/DATA-ACQUISITION-SYSTEM-WITH-GRAPHIC-INTERFACE/README.md

 Graph_Arduino implement a data acquisition system with graphic interface, that offer a conversion analog-digital and a interface of communication with a personal computer.
-It´s possible to execute simples processing and gerate logs with the datas.
+It´s possible to execute simple processing and gerate logs with the datas.

 Sample: